2.0 University Policies

 Employees are expected to be able to perform their work as efficiently and effectively as possible at all times.
 While work other than for the University is not prohibited, hours worked in outside employment must not coincide or conflict with hours of work for the University.
 Outside employment and activities must not detract from work responsibilities at the University nor create a conflict of interest.
 Questions about whether an outside activity or other employment would constitute a conflict of interest should be directed to supervisors.

-Exempt employees (See Section 4.4.2 in this handbook for the definition of exempt employees) are expected to perform their regular duties and responsibilities as assigned by the University without regard to work hour limitations.
+Exempt employees (review Section 4.4.2 in this handbook for the definition of exempt employees) are expected to perform their regular duties and responsibilities as assigned by the University without regard to work hour limitations.
 Compensation for exempt employees above and beyond their annual base salary is not permitted for performance of the regular duties and responsibilities assigned by the University.
 In certain cases, however, compensation in excess of an exempt employee's annual base salary is permitted for activities performed under externally sponsored projects and other internally funded activities.
 Externally funded projects are defined as those for which the University administers funds under a contract, grant or other agreement from a federal, state or local government agency, not-for-profit entity, or business.
-Exempt employees who anticipate participating in an externally funded project should contact the Office of Sponsored Research and Programs or visit its home page at http://www.srp.missouristate.edu/ to view the complete policy on extra compensation for externally sponsored projects.
+Exempt employees who anticipate participating in an externally funded project should contact the office of research administration for the complete policy on extra compensation for externally sponsored projects.